sAwAiRa-iQbal/Lung-Cancer-Classification-using-Deep-Learning/README.md

 The data is preprocessed to align image sizes and augment the dataset to ensure robustness and generalizability of the models.

 ## 🔍 Main Findings
-The deep learning models trained on this dataset have shown promising results in classifying CT scans with high accuracy, suggesting that such models can significantly aid in early lung cancer detection.

-Comparison among different models revealed varying strengths, with some models performing better on specific types of cancer due to their architectural nuances.
+- **Model Performance**: Each model was rigorously trained and evaluated.
+Here are the key performance metrics:
+  - **VGG19**: Achieved an accuracy of 89.52% on the test set.
+  - **ResNet50**: Reached a test accuracy of 72.22%, demonstrating strong generalization.
+  - **DenseNet201**: The best-performing model with a test accuracy of 93.33%.
+  - **EfficientNetB4**: Performed with an accuracy of 68.75% on the test set.
+- **Best Model**: DenseNet201 was finalized as the best model due to its superior accuracy and efficiency in handling complex image classifications.

 ## 🛠 Technologies Used
 This project employs various technologies and libraries, primarily focused on Python for data science and machine learning:
-- **TensorFlow and Keras**: For designing, training, and evaluating deep learning models.
+- **TensorFlow** and **Keras**: For designing, training, and evaluating deep learning models.
-- **NumPy and Pandas**: For efficient data manipulation and analysis.
+- **NumPy** and **Pandas**: For efficient data manipulation and analysis.
-- **Matplotlib and Seaborn**: For visualizing data and model performance metrics.
+- **Matplotlib** and **Seaborn**: For visualizing data and model performance metrics.

 ## 📈 Example Predictions
 The notebooks within this repository provide visualization of predictions made by each model, demonstrating their performance and the effectiveness of the applied machine learning techniques.